HumanDynamics/loan-hack/auto-fact-pattern.md

 Alice chose a 4-cylinder red Flash with a price of $32,000.
 She negotiated a price of $31,000, plus credit for her trade-in.

 Bob presented Alice with a Retail Installment Contract for the purchase of the vehicle.
 The deal included the following terms: Purchase price, trade value, interest rate, 72 payment of $459.09 commencing on February 1, 2016.
+[NOTE: Would these terms would be relevant to the business, legal and/or technical stories we want to tell?
+Which and how?
+Especially interested in how you are thinking this (or any of the case pattern) would or would not relate to the as yet unwritten code we want to demo.
+Can you revise the following linked code stub to show one or more approaches to possible demo code in a way you would feel confident can work quickly in the Eris system once Jason and others get it running - here: https://github.com/HumanDynamics/loan-hack/blob/master/solidity-mockup.txt so we can start to iterate and hone something good?
+In particular, can you please show how you would write the code that only results in evidentiary proof of the terms and formation of enforceable contract and independently show how you would write the code that also relflects some more fancy factors or contingent actions in this repo so others can help refine and hone and test once we get the system running?)]

 Alice signed the contract electronically.
 Billy printed and gave her a paper copy of the deal. [[Dazza - do we want the dealer Bob to directly deploy to blockchain, or do we want Charlie to do it once they receive the document?][Not sure - let's play it out both ways and explore the consequences, dependencies and other implications.
 In general, we should choose the most comprehensible, frequent and realistic scenarios probably in exactly that order of priority.]]